 Poinsettia Care Tips

 Poinsettias love the sun.
 After all, they are subtropical plants.
-Choose a sunny window facing south, east, or west as the north side of your house doesn’t get too much sunlight.
+Choose a sunny window facing south, east, or west, as the north side of your house doesn’t get too much sunlight.
 During fall, make sure that it gets exactly twelve hours of darkness each day.
-Try covering them in a black plastic sheet at night.
+Try covering them with a black plastic sheet at night.
 The darkness helps it grow.
 Keeping them in the sun will keep them from growing buds.

 To keep the poinsettia blooming, a constant temperature of 65-75 degrees Fahrenheit is ideal.
 Avoid exposing them to drafts or sudden changes in temperature.
 Dried-out or thin poinsettias are a sign of changes in weather, and being subtropical plants, they won’t appreciate a sudden change of climate.
 A greenhouse is perfect for growing poinsettias.
 If you don’t have one, your basement would make a good substitute.

 Too much water will drown your plant.
 After the holidays, don’t forget to water your Poinsettia but decrease the amount by April.
 If you want it to bloom again, add some fertilizer.
 Regular doses of both will keep your topiary alive and well through the summer, but avoid adding fertilizer to the soil during the holidays.

 After putting the poinsettia on display for the holidays, there will be dried-out leaves and stems everywhere.
 Take the plant out of its sleeve, and put in a decent-sized pot.
 By mid-May, cut back the stems by around 4 inches, then cut them by another inch in early July.
 They should have grown branches and leaves by August, so cut the new stems again.
 Be sure to leave three or four leaves on each shoot.
 This is the last cutting you’ll do until the next spring, so this step is very important.